1. WHAT IS THE ASIAN AMERICAN WRITERS' WORKSHOP?

 a) Honoraria: $5,000, comparable to the Arthur F. Burns Fellowship and fellowships from the New York Foundation for the Arts and the Daniel Pearl Journalism Initiative;

 b) Residency spaces at The Millay Colony—an innovative seven—acre artists retreat space at the former house and gardens of poet Edna St. Vincent Millay in Austerlitz, NY;

 c) 24/7 access to AAWW’s space: Given that time and space to write is rare in New York, the Margins Fellows will be given keys to the AAWW Reading Room and workspace, a unique library of Asian American literature that one professor recently described as a "priceless rec room for the heart and mind."

-d) We will publish several pieces of your work over the one-year period on our online magazine, The Margins, which has previously published Jessica Hagedorn, Amitava Kumar, Chang-Rae Lee, Yoko Ogawa, Bhanu Kapil, Sarah Gambito and others.
-More on that below.
-At least 50% of the project published by The Margins Fellows in The Margins will consist of fellows' poetry, fiction, and creative nonfiction.
+d) We will publish several pieces of each fellow's work over the one-year period on our online magazine, The Margins, which has previously published Jessica Hagedorn, Amitava Kumar, Chang-Rae Lee, Yoko Ogawa, Bhanu Kapil, Sarah Gambito and others.

 You'll also get the following:

-— Access to private career meet-ups and dinners for the Fellows.
+— Access to private career meet-ups and dinners with editors, agents, and fellow writers for the Fellows.

 — Free membership to the AAWW, discounts, free access to general programs.

 — Guidance from AAWW Editorial Director Jyothi Natarajan, who will also meet with you at the beginning and end of the fellowship to discuss your career goals and how AAWW can help you meet them.